Miami Dolphins offense might have a 'problem' unseen by team in years

 About that: Don't worry.

 Gase knows how to distribute the football on offense.
-In 2013, his first year as the Denver Broncos offensive coordinator, he coached five players who scored 10 touchdowns or more.
+In 2013, his first year as the Denver Broncos' offensive coordinator, he coached five players who scored 10 touchdowns or more.

 This Dolphins offense has more speed than that Broncos offense, so much so that Grant, Stills, Drake and Wilson have been playfully talking about being the fastest player on the team because all have run sub-4.4 times in the 40-yard dash.